davidsteimle/toasty/README.md

 # Toast for Windows Version

 My initial purpose was to alert users that their system had been updated to a newer version of Windows.
 The inclusion of the image was for branding.
 Limiting the number of files was important, so I am using an image converted to Base64.
+This process uses *[Burnt Toast](https://github.com/Windos/BurntToast).*

+The end goal is to make an exportable Toast message that can be deployed without *Burnt Toast*.

 | ![Animation of the Toast message](toasty.gif) |
 | :---: |